sderosiaux/golb/pages/2018-04-11-partial-unification/index.md

 # Conclusion

 The partial-unification works with higher-kinded types and allows us to pass more complex types (such as `Either[_,_]`) to functions (expecting a `F[_]` for instance).
 The compiler will always favor right-biased type constructors by leaving the right-most types _free_ (ignoring the left-most).
-We can use the `InferToLeft` trick to revert the types for the partial-unification to work properly with the left-biased types.
-In Scala 2.12.6, it will be automatically enabled at compile-time.
+We can use the `InferToLeft` trick to revert the types for the partial-unification to work with the left-biased types.
+In Scala 2.12.6, it's enabled by default and the flag is gone.
 Until then: `scalacOptions += "-Ypartial-unification"`. :weary:

 The kind-projector allows us to declare _free types_ in higher-kinded types to "fit" their container, using `?` or `λ` for more complex cases. `?` is NOT `_`.
 Always favor right-most free types to avoid partial-unification issues.
 Cats and scalaz relies a LOT on that, but as we saw, it's not that complicated to decrypt.
 [Read the documentation of the kind-projector](https://github.com/non/kind-projector), it goes deeper than what we saw here (such as the [polymorphic lambdas](https://github.com/non/kind-projector#polymorphic-lambda-values)).